boardgameio/boardgame.io/docs/api/Server.md

 1. games (_array_): A list of game implementations (each is the return value of [Game](/api/Game.md)).
-2. db (_object_): A database implementation.
+2. db (_object_): Database implementation.
 If not provided, default in-memory db will be used.
-3. transport (_object_): A server transport implementation.
+3. transport (_object_): Server transport implementation.
 If not provided, default SocketIO implementation will be used.
-4. singlePort (_boolean_): An option to run api and app using single port or two different ports. `false` (2 ports) by default.

 ### Returns

 An object that contains:

 1. run (_function_): A function to run the server.
-   Signature: (port, callback, apiPort) => {}
+   Signature: (port, callback) => {}
 2. kill (_function_): A function to stop the server.
    Signature: ({ apiServer, appServer }) => {}
 3. app (_object_): The Koa app.